vidarh/writing-a-compiler-in-ruby/README.md

 (see commit history for README.md for past updates; I will consolidate this regularly to be current state only)

-New since August 19th:
+New Sep 1, 2019:

- * The "hello world" compiled with the bootstrapped/compiled compiler now assembles, but crashes due to one of the remaining differences.
+ * The "hello world" compiled with the bootstrapped/compiled compiler now *runs*
- * More, but not all, of the fixes from my local tree is now on Github.
+ * Most, *but not all*, of the fixes from my local tree is now on Github.
    What's holding me up is trying to reduce the workarounds to the minimum necessary set.